SixArm/topics/topics/meeting-types/index.md

 # Meeting types

-There are several types of meetings that serve different purposes within organizations.
-Here are some common types:
+Meetings serve different purposes within organizations…

-* Informational Meetings: These meetings are held to provide updates, share information, or communicate important announcements.
-They are typically one-way communication, with one person or a small group presenting information to the rest of the attendees.
+Informational meetings provide updates, show presentations, or communicate announcements.
+They are typically one-way.

-* Decision-Making Meetings: These meetings are focused on making important decisions regarding projects, strategies, policies, or other matters.
-The goal is to gather input, discuss options, and reach a consensus or make a final decision.
+Decision-making meetings focus on gathering input, discussing options, and reaching a consensus or making a final decision.

-* Problem-Solving Meetings: These meetings are dedicated to identifying and addressing specific problems or challenges.
-Participants collaborate to analyze the problem, generate ideas, and develop solutions.
-Problem-solving meetings often involve brainstorming and collaborative decision-making.
+Problem-solving meetings identify and address specific challenges.
+Participants collaborate to analyze the issues and develop solutions.

-* Planning Meetings: These meetings are aimed at developing or refining plans for future projects, initiatives, or goals.
-They involve setting objectives, defining strategies, allocating resources, and establishing timelines and responsibilities.
+Planning meetings develop projects, initiatives, goals, objectives, timelines, resource requirements, roles, and responsibilities.

-* Team Building Meetings: These meetings focus on fostering collaboration, improving communication, and building relationships within a team.
-They can include team-building exercises, icebreakers, and activities designed to enhance teamwork and camaraderie.
+Team building meetings can include team-building exercises, icebreakers, and activities designed to enhance teamwork, mutual understanding, and mutual respect.

-* Review Meetings: These meetings involve reviewing progress, performance, or outcomes of a project, task, or process.
-They provide an opportunity to evaluate results, identify areas for improvement, and discuss lessons learned.
+Review meetings evaluate results, outputs, and outcomes, then identify areas for improvement, and discuss lessons learned.

-* Status Update Meetings: These meetings are meant to provide updates on ongoing projects, tasks, or assignments.
-Each team member or representative shares progress, challenges, and next steps.
-It helps ensure everyone is informed about the current status of various initiatives.
+Status update meetings are informative, for team members to share progress, challenges, blockers, change needs, and next steps.

-* Training or Workshop Meetings: These meetings are organized to provide education, training, or skill development to attendees.
-They may involve presentations, demonstrations, hands-on exercises, and interactive discussions.
+Training meetings provide education, skill development, practice exercises, growth opportunities, and coursework to attendees.

-* Client or Stakeholder Meetings: These meetings involve engaging with clients or stakeholders to discuss projects, address concerns, provide updates, or gather feedback.
-They aim to maintain strong relationships and ensure alignment with external parties.
+Stakeholder meetings are for engaging with clients or stakeholders to discuss projects, address concerns, provide updates, gather feedback, harmonize alignment, and maintain relationships.

-* Ad Hoc or Emergency Meetings: These meetings are unscheduled and are called on short notice to address urgent matters or unexpected events that require immediate attention.
+Ad hoc emergency meetings are unscheduled, and are called on short notice to address urgent matters or unexpected events that require immediate attention.

-It's important to note that meetings should be well-organized, have a clear purpose, and involve the appropriate participants.
-By selecting the appropriate type of meeting and structuring it effectively, organizations can enhance communication, collaboration, and decision-making processes.